planetfederal/workshops/workshops/geoserver/style/source/ysld/linestring.rst

    The first rule has `else: true` instead of a filter.
 This causes it to be applied after all other rules have been checked if none of them worked.

-   Since there are some things we need to specify more than once like the colour and filter for primary and secondary roads, even as they change size at different scales, we `define` them as named chunks of YAML so they can be reused.
+   Since there are some things we need to specify more than once like the colour and filter for primary and secondary roads, even as they change size at different scales, they are given names with `define`  so they can be reused.
+The filters are inserted inline using `*name` while the style is inserted as a block with `<<: *name`

-   Our first rule `[@scale < 9000000] [scalerank > 7]` checks that the scale is less than 9M AND scalerank is greater than 7.

    .. image:: /style/img/line_06_adjust.png